WhitehillGroup/new-support/docs/terms.md

 === Stripe Purchases

-Purchases made via Stripe using real currency are eligible for refund within 30 days of the purchase date.
+Purchases made via Stripe using real currency are eligible for refund for any reason within 30 days of the purchase date.
-After this period, refunds are not possible due to Stripe's policies.

 === Robux Purchases